 Creating emails, letters, labels, or envelopes in bulk with personalized information used to be a painstaking process.

-But over the years, this task has become 10 times easier thanks to a simple discovery called mail merge.
+But over the years, this task has become 10 times easier thanks to a simple technology called mail merge.

 In this quick guide, we’ll show you how to customize hundreds of documents in minutes directly from Google Docs.